rreha/sg0-renpsp/README.md

 **Milky-way Crossing** : 0%</br>

 ## Credits
-5pb for making the original game.
+5pb for making the original game.<br/>
-PonpiK for helping me about the project. weetabix for the RenPSP (https://github.com/weetabix-su/renpsp-dev/).
+PonpiK for helping me about the project.<br/>
+weetabix for the RenPSP (https://github.com/weetabix-su/renpsp-dev/).<br/>